 Nineteen percent of business executives admit their companies are “behind the curve” when it comes to managing accounting risks according to a new survey by accounting firms.

 The poll found that 67 percent of the respondents described their efforts as only “average.”
 In addition, only 15 percent of the business executives surveyed said they have any kind of accounting and internal audit function to evaluate accounting risk.

 Many executives remain unaware of the accounting risks posed by their accounting systems.
 Thirty percent of the survey respondents said they never worry about suffering a data breach or any type of data loss.
 An additional 30 percent said their company has been hacked at some point.
-Of that group, only 6 percent has made significant upgrades to their IT security since the hacking.
+Of that group, only 6 percent have made significant upgrades to their IT security since the hacking.
 These findings are indicative of the fact that nearly two-thirds (61 percent) said that IT leadership never attends audit committee meetings.